 an experienced agent in this area.

 Beautifully renovated 4 bedroom 3 full bath home for rent located in a quiet neighborhood.
 Features Granite and SS appliances in kitchen, tile and hardwoods throughout.
 Master bath with rain shower & fully finished basement with full bath.
 The backyard is fenced in with a screened porch and patio.
 Call for details.
+Interior is ADA accessible.

 Welcome to Belcove Place!!
-This conveniently located studio apartment is in the heart of Belair.
+This conveniently located 1st floor studio apartment is in the heart of Belair.
 This stunning studio offers a fully equipped kitchen with beaming cabinets, stainless steel appliances and an open floor plan.
-Love the community you live with a sparkling resort-inspired swimming pool, tennis courts, impeccable landscaping, fitness center and entertaining playgrounds. the extras
+Love the community you live with a sparkling resort-inspired swimming pool, tennis courts, impeccable landscaping, fitness center and entertaining playgrounds. the

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.